abhi-shimpi/NetflixGPT-1.0/README.md

 - **Memoization:** Utilized to optimize performance by reusing previously computed data, reducing unnecessary re-renders.
 - **Custom Hooks:** Implemented for reusability and cleaner, more maintainable code.

----

-You can adjust or expand on this as needed to fit your specific project and audience.

 [screen-capture (2).webm](https://github.com/user-attachments/assets/7189771c-8ec0-42da-8b62-eebf21ed52e3)